Today we’ll cover the meaning of The Hanged Man tarot card. This is a part of a deep dive series on the tarot.

 - Letting go

 The halo shows the enlightenment.
 He gets to enlightenment by hanging there and thinking and introspection.
 The enlightenment brings about a transformation.

 Lastly, he has clearly resigned himself to this situation.
 He has let go of the struggle to get free and is enjoying and making the most of being stuck there.

 If you get in the habit of telling yourself this story, the classical meaning of the card should be easy to remember.

 The most standard reversed meaning is that you are struggling.
 You deny that you’re stuck and yet you’re still trying to get out of the situation.

 Instead of letting go and turning inward during this period of your life, you want to move on too quickly.
 You’re grasping at external fixes, and they all seem to be wasting your time.

 In fact, you could be making a needless sacrifice or have a fear of making a sacrifice that is necessary.
-This will depend on the cards position and question asked.
+This will depend on the card’s position and the question asked.